Aclambert95/PortfolioCornholio/README.md

 I probably should have started with this, but if you want to show items in your ReadMe as lines of code just use "pre" with < and > on eiter side:
 <pre>
 </pre>
-This make copy pasting from old files much easier that having to try and find the code in your HTML or CSS file.
+This makes copy pasting from old files much easier that having to try and find the code in your HTML or CSS file.
 You can also use this in your HTML file to display text on your website as code.
 This is what we learned in the 02-Advanced-CSS, Mini Project.